Knicks above .500 after 109-90 rout of Pistons

 DETROIT (AP) — Julius Randle scored 17 of his 25 points in the second half and the New York Knicks moved above .500 with a 109-90 victory over the Detroit Pistons on Sunday night.

-The Knicks (18-17) have the fourth-best record in the Eastern Conference and have won seven of their last nine games.
+At 18-17, the Knicks have the fourth-best record in the Eastern Conference and have won seven of their last nine games.
 They had an easy time with the last-place Pistons, taking an 11-point lead into halftime and extending that to 24 in the second half.

+“I think the first unit is really finding some chemistry together and I think they’re reading the game well,” New York coach Tom Thibodeau said.
+“Offensively, when we share the ball, we’re hard to guard.”

 This is the first time the Knicks have been above .500 this far into the season since they were 54-28 at the end of 2012-13, according to SportRadar.